 Our innovative training programs are in high-demand topics ranging from web development to photography to social media marketing.
 We focus on amazing in-person classes that have been carefully crafted for the modern world to be accessible and practical.
 Many classes are one day or one evening so they fit perfectly into the lives of busy people who don't have the time for traditional educational programs.
 All our classes are taught by industry professionals who teach cutting-edge tools and techniques with an emphasis on practical skills.

-BDA also supports the creative and technology community in the region with coworking, regular networking and social events, membership program, Digital Salon series, and a free creative professionals directory.
+BDA also supports the creative and technology community in the region with coworking, regular networking and social events, membership program, Digital Salon series, free creative professionals directory and mentoring/internship opportunities.

 Our primary facility is the Arapahoe Studio, located on the northeast corner of Range Street and Arapahoe (approximately 52nd and Arapahoe).
 This studio houses our classrooms, coworking space and private offices.
 BDA members have access to our Digital Lab program allowing them to use our fully-loaded, state-of-the-art Macintosh computers for their projects.

 Bruce Borowsky, Co-Founder